latest nhpb_banner 1__compressed2

 Low income Energy Assistance - LIHEAP assists with utility bills and heating costs.
 There is also a Crisis Intervention to prevent disconnection.
 The government run program provides families and the working poor with short-term fuel assistance and credits on their account.
 Residents receiving LIHEAP in Arkansas are also connected to family development resources.

-Rent, housing, and additional utility assistance may be part of the Emergency Food and Shelter program.
-This resource utilizes FEMA funds to assist eligible households with different expenses when they are faced with a crisis.
+Rent, housing, and additional utility assistance may be part of the ESG services from community action or the Emergency Food and Shelter program.
+This resource utilizes HUD as well as FEMA funds to assist eligible households with different expenses when they are faced with a crisis.
+The grant money for rent is offered in all counties, and look here for more details on rent help in Arkansas.

 Weatherization is a form of conservation that will make homes and residences more energy efficient and safe to live in.
 The CADC and government sponsored program is a proven method of reducing high-energy costs, saving money and conserving energy in the home.
 Households can receive weather-stripping of doors and windows, free attic and wall insulation, caulking and sealing cracks and holes, furnace retrofitting, storm window installation, and other free updates.